PADI Divemaster Course $799 plus course materials.

 We have the above items together as a package or individually available for purchase at student discounted prices at Key Largo Dive Center.

 Divemaster is the first dive professional level of PADI diver certification.
-Divemaster’s perform many tasks including dive guiding, conducting refresher courses, assist in diver training, and more.
-Our PADI Divermaster Course is an intensive 7 day program that will combine pool training sessions, openwater training dives, academic classroom training, Divemaster intern experience with real divers, and more.
+Divemaster’s may perform many tasks including dive guiding, conducting refresher courses, assist in diver training, and more.
+Our PADI Divermaster Course is an intensive 7 day program that will combine pool training sessions, open-water training dives, academic classroom training, Divemaster intern experience with real divers, and more.
 Students will be checking in daily at 7:30 AM and most days finishing around 6:00 pm with some evening briefings/debriefings and short lunch/dinner breaks.
 Do not plan other outside activities/distractions during the seven days of training.
-Plan to arrive the day before training begins and plan to fly the next day after training concludes.
+Plan to arrive the day before training begins and plan to fly out at least 24 hrs after training concludes.

 Divemaster candidates meet course performance requirements and: